DLiNa/dlina.github.io/_posts/2015-06-22-Editing-Rules.md

 { endhighlight }

 ## Rule 2: Edit the meta data header - example
-The TextGrid sources come with a false and / or incomplete tagging of meta data in its (usually zwo) tei:teiHeader.
+The TextGrid sources come with a false and / or incomplete tagging of meta data in its (usually two) tei:teiHeader.
 These information have to be brought into a consistent state and important information has to be added.
 This usually means:
 * removing surplus `<title>` tags,
 * adding, if applicable `<subtitle>` and `<genretitle>` (the former usually including a self-attributed genre like »Ein Trauerspiel in 5 Akten« and the latter containing the genre in a normalized way, here »Trauerspiel«; to make things comparable, we're considering adding attribute lists for the major genres),
 * adding known dates (when the play was written, first printed and premiered),